Callitos Lopez

+Biography

 Lopez was born in Saint Peter Parish, Barbados.

 He represented the West Indies under-19s in six matches in the 2000 Under-19 World Cup in Sri Lanka, and took five wickets with a best of 3/16 against Zimbabwe.
 After the World Cup, Lopez made his first-class debut in August 2000, playing for Barbados against a touring South Africa A team.
 Opening the bowling with future West Indies international Ian Bradshaw, he took 5/61 in the second innings of the match, which was to be the best performance of his career.
 Later in 2000, Lopez played two limited-overs matches for Barbados in the 2000–01 Red Stripe Bowl.
 He did not return to first-class cricket until the 2001–02 Busta Cup, when he appeared in five matches for West Indies B (a development team).
 He had little success, however, taking only five wickets.

 In November 2008, after over six years out of top-flight West Indian domestic cricket, Lopez was selected in the Combined Campuses and Colleges squad for the 2008–09 WICB Cup.
 He took three wickets in four matches, with a best of 2/66 against Trinidad and Tobago.